sabristratos/keys/README.md

 composer require keys/ui
 ```

-The package will automatically register its service provider and publish necessary assets.
+The package will automatically register its service provider and install all necessary dependencies, including Heroicons for icon support.

+### Dependencies

+Keys UI automatically installs the following dependencies:

+- **Blade Heroicons** (`blade-ui-kit/blade-heroicons`): Provides icon components for the UI library
+- **Laravel Support & View** packages for framework integration

+### Post-Installation

+After installation, Keys UI components will be immediately available with the `x-keys::` namespace.
+No additional configuration is required.

 ## Quick Start